Dojo: A Differentiable Physics Engine for Robotics

 \subsection{Planning}

-Iterative LQR utilizes implicit gradients \cite{howell2022trajectory} from Dojo to perform trajectory optimization on three systems: planar box, hopper, and quadruped.
+\qc{We utilize iterative LQR by providing implicit gradients from Dojo} \cite{howell2022trajectory} to perform trajectory optimization on three systems: planar box, hopper, and quadruped.
 A comparison is performed with MuJoCo and finite-difference gradients.
 The results are visualized for the quadruped in Fig. \ref{trajopt_vis} and summarized for all of the systems in Table \ref{trajopt_results}.

 \emph{Box:} Inputs are optimized to move a stationary rigid body that is resting on a flat surface (Fig. \ref{gradient_compare}) to a goal location that is either to the right or up in the air $1$ meter.
 The planning horizon is $1$ second and the controls are initialized with zeros.
 Dojo uses a time step $h = 0.1$, whereas MuJoCo uses $h = 0.01$ to prevent significant contact violations with the floor.
 MuJoCo fails in the scenario with the goal in the air, while Dojo succeeds at both tasks.